 The need for shelf stable and frozen meals for homebound seniors grew even greater during COVID-19.
-This $20,000 grant will partially fund a new temperature-controlled meal delivery vehicle to help serve more senior clients with fewer volunteers due to social distancing requirements.
+This US$20,000 grant will partially fund a new temperature-controlled meal delivery vehicle to help serve more senior clients with fewer volunteers due to social distancing requirements.
 Since March 2020, Meals on Wheels Central Texas has delivered 753,000 meals to home-bound seniors and added 1,300 new clients, and the new vehicle will help to safely deliver frozen foods and prevent food-borne illness to seniors in more distant locations.

-HDR Sponsor: Zachary Stein | Austin, TX
+Employee Sponsor: Zachary Stein | Austin, TX

 Chicago Gateway Green | Chicago, IL

-This $19,640 grant will create an urban habitat for butterflies and other pollinators while greening and beautifying a neglected section adjacent to the Dan Ryan Expressway in the Bronzeville neighborhood on the South Side of Chicago.
+This US$19,640 grant will create an urban habitat for butterflies and other pollinators while greening and beautifying a neglected section adjacent to the Dan Ryan Expressway in the Bronzeville neighborhood on the South Side of Chicago.
 Chicago Gateway Green will use the funds to purchase native perennials known to support the life cycle of the monarch butterfly.
 Seen by thousands of drivers and transit riders daily, the new green space will promote the importance of biodiversity and sustainable landscaping.

 Employee Sponsor: Grace Rappe | Chicago, IL